code-423n4/2024-03-zksync/docs/Smart contract Section/System contracts bootloader description.md

 Note, that the decommitment process does not only happen using the `decommit` opcode, but during calls to contracts.
 Whenever a contract is called, its code is decommitted into a memory page dedicated to contract code.
 We never decommit the same preimage twice, regardless of whether it was decommitted via an explicit opcode or during a call to another contract, the previous unpacked bytecode memory page will be reused.
 When executing `decommit` inside the `CodeOracle` contract, the user will be firstly precharged with maximal possilbe price and then it will be refunded in case the bytecode has been decommitted before.

 3. The `decommit` opcode returns to the slice of the decommitted bytecode.
-Note, that the returned pointer always has length of 2^20 bytes, regardless of the length of the actual bytecode.
+Note, that the returned pointer always has length of 2^21 bytes, regardless of the length of the actual bytecode.
 So it is the job of the `CodeOracle` system contract to shrink the length of the returned data.

 ## P256Verify

 This contract exerts the same behavior as the P256Verify precompile from [RIP7212](https://github.com/ethereum/RIPs/blob/master/RIPS/rip-7212.md).
 Note, that since Era has different gas schedule, we do not comply with the gas costs, but otherwise the interface is indentical.

+## GasBoundCaller

+This is not a system contract, but it will be predeployed on a fixed user space address.
+This contract allows users to set an upper bound of how much pubdata can a subcall take, regardless of the gas per pubdata.
+More on how pubdata works on zkSync can be read [here](./zkSync%20fee%20model.md).

+Note, that it is a deliberate decision not to deploy this contract in the kernel space, since it can relay calls to any contracts and so may break the assumption that all system contracts can be trusted.

 # Known issues to be resolved